Citrix Managed Desktops

 To deploy and manage a multi-session catalog using Windows Virtual Desktops customer gets a Windows 10 Enterprise E3 entitlement.
 A new Windows 10 EVD operating system licensed as part of Windows Virtual Desktops in Azure.

-Additional benefits of Windows Virtual Desktop are customer gets Windows 7 virtual desktop with free Extended Security Updates.
+Extra benefits of Windows Virtual Desktop are customer gets Windows 7 virtual desktop with free Extended Security Updates.
 WVD offers flexible service allowing administrators to virtualize both desktops and apps.

 Best Practices and Design Considerations for Citrix Managed Desktops